Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 ### Astropy-based validation modes

-1. Forward WCS random-sample validation
+1. Forward WCS sampled validation

 ```text
 python3 extra/test/validate_jhv_wcs_against_astropy.py \
   extra/test/data/20241224_194245_d4c2A.fts
 ```

-This mode reports forward WCS errors on sampled world points.
+This mode reports forward WCS errors on sampled points.
+For `TAN` and `AZP`, the samples are generic world/helioprojective points.
+For `ZPN`, `CAR`, and `CEA`, the validator uses pixel-derived world samples so that edge, pole, and seam cases are covered more systematically.
 It is not tied to the displayed solar disk or to the full image frame.

 It reports: